Bachelor of Science (Honours) Sport and Exercise Science CW138

 - 14-week placement in a national or international organisation.
 Work placement sites have included the Leinster and Connacht rugby teams, Stanford University, Reading Football Club, Swedish Winter Sports Research Centre.

-- Fully equipped Physiology Laboratory and elite performance gym.
+- Fully equipped Exercise Physiology Laboratory and elite performance gym for testing and training elite, inter-county and college teams.

 - On-going practical experience working with Institute of Technology Carlow sports teams.